couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-This is virtually the all integration points with libcouchbase.
+These are viritually all the integration points with libcouchbase.
 As we
-demonstrated, libcouchbase more than protocol parser; it also abstract and
+demonstrated, libcouchbase more than a protocol parser; it also an abstract and
 portable IO framework, allowing you to build asynchronous applications around
 Couchbase Server.

-As a conclusion, let's run your favourite memcached client, and verify our
+To conclude, let's run your favourite memcached client and verify our proxy.
-proxy.
 First you need to clone and build it:

 ```